Moment Preserving Constrained Resampling with Applications to Particle-in-Cell Methods: Acknowledgments

 \subsection{Periodic particle resampling of a neo-classical PIC simulation}

-XGCa \cite{hager2016_1,sku_2016,sku_2009} is a global gyrokinetic particle-in-cell (PIC) code with axisymmetric electrostatic potential solver specialized in the simulation of neoclassical transport physics in the edge plasma of toroidal magnetic confinement devices.
-These simulations are capable of evolving the full five-dimensional gyrocenter distribution function from the magnetic axis to the inner wall of the device by using either conventional full-$f$ (constant particle weight) \cite{sku_2009} or semi-Lagrangian total-$f$ (variable particle weights) \cite{sku_2016} methods.
-A logical sheath boundary condition \cite{parker1993suit} is used to prevent net currents to the material wall.
-Plasma lost to the material wall is replenished self-consistently by a neutral particle recycling module according to the local loss rates.
-Collisional physics are evaluated either by a fully nonlinear, Eulerian Fokker-Planck-Landau collision operator \cite{yoon_2014,hager2016_2} (total-$f$) or a linearized Monte-Carlo collision operator \cite{wwang_1999} (full-$f$).
+In this subsection, we apply the MPCR algorithm to tokamak plasma test cases using the XGCa code.
+For context, the code and simulation characteristics are described briefly below, before presentation of simulation results.
+XGCa \cite{hager2016_1,sku_2016,sku_2009} is a global gyrokinetic particle-in-cell (PIC) code with an axisymmetric electrostatic potential solver specialized for the simulation of neoclassical transport physics in the edge plasma of toroidal magnetic confinement devices.
+These simulations are capable of evolving the full five-dimensional gyrocenter distribution function from the magnetic axis to the inner wall of the device using either conventional full-$f$ (constant particle weight) \cite{sku_2009} or total-$f$ (variable particle weights) \cite{sku_2016} methods.

-As a proof-of-principle test of the MPCR method, we investigate the most basic problem a full-$f$ gyrokinetic code has to solve --- the formation of the background radial electric field that is needed to maintain quasi-neutrality, the divergence-freeness of the equilibrium plasma flows, and to conserve toroidal angular momentum.
-We use the conventional full-$f$ method with a single ion species (deuterium) and the adiabatic electron model.
+As a proof-of-principle test, the impact of the MPCR algorithm on several important characteristics of the simulated plasma are investigated here; particularly the radial electric field that is needed to maintain quasi-neutrality, the maintenance of a divergence-free equilibrium plasma flow, and the conservation of toroidal angular momentum.
+For simplicity, we use the full-$f$ representation of a single ion species (deuterium) with the adiabatic electron model.

+The magnetic equilibrium field is that of a generic, up-down symmetric, low-aspect ratio tokamak with a circular boundary surface and Shafranov shift.
+Marker particles are initiated with a uniform distribution in configuration and velocity space and perpendicular and parallel velocities of up to approximately $3.5 v_{th}$, where $v_{th}$ is the thermal velocity.
+The marker particle weights $w$ are set to produce a locally Maxwellian distribution with density $n_i(\psi)$ and temperature $T_i(\psi)$ that depend only on the flux-label (generalized minor radial coordinate) $\psi$; that is, each particle's initial weight is a function of its initial flux-label and velocity.
+The electrostatic potential is initially zero.